 With that in mind, I set out to find the right insurance plan to cover those costs today, settling on a high-premium Gold plan.
 Here's what I discovered when open enrollment started.

 When my husband and I moved back to Indiana last year, I had to sign up for health insurance through the marketplace.
 As I looked through the different plans, I noticed that the Gold-level plans had a much lower deductible and out-of-pocket max than the Bronze plans.

 That's usually how health insurance plans work.
 You can either pay a low premium every month and have less of your expenses covered, or pay a high premium and have more covered.
 The Gold-level plans had a monthly premium of $1,000, while the Bronze plans had a $650 premium.

 After doing the math, I realized I would save $3,000 if I went with a Gold plan.
 I decided that if I still wanted to get surgery in January, that was my best option.
 I ran the numbers over with my financial planner and he agreed.

 What actually happened

-When open enrollment for the Healthcare Marketplace became available in November, I immediately started signing up.
+When open enrollment for the Healthcare Marketplace became available, I immediately started signing up.
 That's when I discovered that the plans had changed - the Gold options had almost the same out-of-pocket max as the Bronze ones, give or take $50.

 I was so confused.
 I called the Marketplace's customer service line and spoke to a representative who confirmed what I was seeing.
 She was just as baffled as I was.
-"That's so weird," she said.
-"Usually, the out-of-pocket max is lower on those Gold plans."
+She said, "Usually, the out-of-pocket max is lower on those Gold plans."

 Why it pays to check